aeolus-incubator/dev-tools/README.md

 starting up Conductor on port 3000.
 To override these settings, set the relevant environment variables before running bootstrap.sh, e.g.:

-    export DEV_USERNAME=myuser
     export WORKDIR=/home/myuser/cloud-dev
     export FACTER_CONDUCTOR_PORT=3001

-There are other useful environment variables described further in this document, for example to point to existing deltacloud, image factory and/or image warehouse instances, or to apply a pull request.
+There are other useful environment variables described further in this document, for example to point to existing deltacloud, imagefactory and/or image warehouse instances, or to apply a pull request.

 # bootstrap.sh: Overview and Defaults